-The subsequent measurement of financial assets depends on their classification.
-The classification depends on the purpose for which the financial assets are acquired, and is determined at initial recognition and re-evaluated at each reporting date.
+Financial assets need to be classified at initial recognition.
+The subsequent measurement of financial assets depends on this classification.
+The classification depends on the purpose for which the financial assets are acquired and is determined at initial recognition and re-evaluated at each reporting date.

-Financial assets classified as loans and receivables (L&R) are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-They are initially measured at fair value plus transaction costs and subsequently recorded at amortized cost using the effective interest rate method.
+All financial assets were classified as loans and receivables (L&R) and are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market and subsequently measured at amortized cost.